 George and Irene Waterston led the first volunteer working party to St Kilda in June 1958 and a similar party followed which was led by Alex Warwick who later became the first President of The St Kilda Club.
 The enthusiasm generated by these groups resulted in several members recounting their experiences through articles and photographs in local newspapers and journals throughout the UK.

-After a few years Phil sadly died and in 1985 I, together with Archie Maynard, became Joint Editors and we continued as such until April 2009 at which time Archie decided to step down and wrote his last contribution as Joint Editor.
+After a few years Phil sadly died and in 1985 George Thomson, together with Archie Maynard, became Joint Editors until April 2009 at which time Archie decided to step down and wrote his last contribution as Joint Editor.

 Over the years the Club has maintained a strong and growing membership and currently has in excess of 1000 members throughout the world.
 Many members regularly travel from near and far to attend the Club’s Annual Reunion and AGM.
 The St Kilda Mail has allowed other members to be kept informed as to the Club’s activities with special reference to Trust and Work Party news and activities.
-The St Kilda “retail experience”, in the form of the Club Shop on the island and at the Reunion, has been another vital area of growth for the Club enabling its donations to the Trust to expand from £75 in 1976 to a total of £52000 over the last three years.
+We have also moved with the times and introduced social media and email communications in recent years.